WilDev-Studios/Wame/README.md

     - If applicable, include links to relevant issues.

 ### Reporting Bugs

 - If you find a bug or issue, please open an issue on the `Issues` page above.
 - Be sure to provide detailed information to help us understand and reproduce the problem.

 ### Feature Requests

 - We welcome suggestions for new features.
 - If you have an idea, please open an issue on the `Issues` page above to discuss it first.
 - This ensures that we're all on the same page and helps us prioritize improvements.

-### Thanks for Contributing!
+### Thanks for Contributing

 Your contributions make this project better and more useful for everyone!
 Thank you for taking the time to improve this project!

 ## License

 This project is licensed under the [MIT License](https://github.com/WilDev-Studios/Wame/blob/main/LICENSE).
 Copyright &copy; 2025 WilDev Studios.
 All rights reserved.